matwilso/generative_models/README.md

 are based on various repos on the internet, which in turn are based on further upstream sources, and I provide links where relevant.
 The main thing I aim for is concise and easy to understand code, and for standardization across algorithms to the extent possible.
-I think my [VQ-VAE](./gms/vaes/vqvae.py) and [Diffusion models](./gms/diffusion/diffusion.py) are especially valuable in their simplicity, compared to most implementations I have seen of them online.)
+I think my [VQ-VAE](./gms/vaes/vqvae.py) and [Diffusion models](./gms/diffusion/diffusion.py) are especially valuable in their simplicity, compared to implementations I have seen of them online.)

 <!--
 , so it is important